sstzal/STAR-FC/README.md

 The training and Inference processes are as following:

-For trainign, adjust the configuration in `./src/configs/cfg_gcn_ms1m_hierarchical.py`, then run the algorithm as follows:
+For training, adjust the configuration in `./src/configs/cfg_gcn_ms1m_hierarchical.py`, then run the algorithm as follows:

     cd STAR-FC
     sh scripts/train_gcn_ms1m_hierarchical.sh